ExpediaGroup/apiary-extensions/hive-hooks/path-conversion-hook/README.md

 ## Installation
 1. Copy the JAR `target/apiary-metastore-filter-<version>-all.jar` to
    the classpath of Hive.
 On AWS EMR, this is `/usr/lib/hive/lib`.
-2. Add the following section to the `hive-site.xml`.
+2. Add the following section to the `hive-site.xml` configuration file.
 For EMR, this will take the form of adding `"Classification": "hive-site"` properties in the EMR cluster definition.